How Long Does a Car Battery Last?

 How long this period is depends on several factors, including the size of the battery, whether or not the vehicle has an alarm system, and whether or not the car has air conditioning.

-It’s also essential to consider the quality of the battery itself because some batteries tend to die sooner than others do.
+It’s also essential to consider the quality of the battery itself because some batteries tend to die sooner than others.

 In general, a car battery lasts between three and five years.* Its life depends on how often you drive your car.
 The more often you drive it, the harder the alternator must work to keep up.